3 Ways to Combat Low Back Pain in Runners4 Comments

 Taking the Next Step

-If you are a runner that is experiencing back pain, consider taking the next step by scheduling a comprehensive examination with a physical therapist.
-Doing so will give you specific direction to help you run without back pain
+If you are a runner that is experiencing back pain, consider taking the next step by scheduling a free assessment with a physical therapist.
+Doing so will give you specific direction to help you run without back pain.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.